3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Informations displayed in the popup
 _____________________________________

-By default the *Lizmap-Web-Client* popup displays a table showing the columns of the attribute table in two columns *Field* and *Value*, as shown below:
+By default the Lizmap Web Client popup displays a table showing the columns of the attribute table in two columns *Field* and *Value*, as shown below:

 ============  ==============
 Field         Value